FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/api.md

 ```

 **Function Interface**
-- register _ cns: Register the contract name to(Contract Address, Contract Version)maps to the CNS system table
+-register _ cns: Register the contract name to(Contract Address, Contract Version)maps to the CNS system table
-- query _ cns _ by _ name: Query CNS information based on contract name
+-query _ cns _ by _ name: Query CNS information based on contract name
-- query _ cns _ by _ nameAndVersion: Query CNS information based on contract name and contract name
+-query _ cns _ by _ nameAndVersion: Query CNS information based on contract name and contract name

 ### Consensus